szabgab/slides/programming/introduction.md

 * [Transistor](https://en.wikipedia.org/wiki/Transistor)

 ## Y2K problem
 {id: y2k-problem}
 {i: Y2K}

 Y2K problem (time represented as the last two digit of the year.

 Instead of 1985 we wrote 85  saved space, looked clear.
-You also knew that the year 86 was after the year 85 as 8 > 85.
+You also knew that the year 86 was after the year 85 becasue 86 > 85.
 It worked until 1999, but when 2000 came it was (supposed to be) represented as 00.

 Suddenly tomorrow was before yesterday.

 [Year 2000 problem](https://en.wikipedia.org/wiki/Year_2000_problem)